dataforseo/TypeScriptClient/docs/interfaces/IDomainAnalyticsTechnologiesAggregationTechnologiesLiveRequestInfo.md

 > **`optional`** **group**: `string`

-id of the target technology group required field if you don’t specify technology or category at least one field (group, category, technology) must be set you can find the full list of technology group ids on this page
+id of the target technology group required field if you don’t specify technology, category  or keyword at least one field (group, category, keyword, technology) must be set you can find the full list of technology group ids on this page
 example:
 "marketing"

 #### Source

-main.ts:76146
+main.ts:76427

 ***